• Skip to primary navigation

 • 4 ounces bittersweet chocolate, finely chopped

-• 7 tablespoon heavy cream
+• 7 Tablespoons heavy cream

-• 2 tablespoon peanut butter
+• 2 Tablespoons peanut butter

 Instructions

-• Preheat oven to 350F.
+• Preheat oven to 350℉.
 Sift flour, ½ cup sugar, and peanut butter powder into a medium bowl.

 • Combine egg whites, salt, and cream of tartar in a mixer bowl.
 Using the whisk attachment, beat mixture on medium-high until firm peaks form.